Henry Keep (businessman): Personal life and death

 Keep married Emma Woodruff, daughter of a prominent Watertown hotel owner and real estate developer, in 1847.
 The couple had just one child, daughter Emma Gertrude Keep.

 Keep's health began to fail in early 1869.
 He was so ill that, on June 18, rumors swept Wall Street that he had died.
-Keep passed away late in the evening on July 30, 1869, at his home at 601 Fifth Avenue in New York City.
+Keep died late in the evening on July 30, 1869, at his home at 601 Fifth Avenue in New York City.
 He had just recently offered to donate $1.5 million to anyone willing to found a National Academy of Art.
 Keep's funeral was held in his home, and he was buried at Brookside Cemetery in Watertown, New York.
 His widow built a large mausoleum in which he was later laid to rest.
 In the Adams State Road Cemetery near Adams, New York, is a large mausoleum, built by Henry Keep, in which Keep's parents were laid to rest.
 Henry Keep's mausoleum was broken into in 1973, and his coffin opened and his remains disturbed.
 Police said that the vandals probably believed Keep had been buried with jewelry or other valuables.
 No culprits were ever found.